jacobobryant/biff/docs/02-reference/11-security.md

 ## Authorization

 You can use middleware to restrict routes to certain users.
-The example project comes with a `wrap-signed-in` middleware which redirects unauthenticated users to the signin page:
+The starter project comes with a `wrap-signed-in` middleware which redirects unauthenticated users to the signin page:

 ```clojure